oztam/dashboards/README.md

 # **OzTAM Dashboard/Portal Guides**

-In this Wiki you will find information on how to use OzTAM's visualisation and Reach & Frequency dashboards for accessing and analysing your Video Player Measurement (VPM) viewing.
+In this Wiki you will find information on how to use OzTAM's
+- VPM Kibana dashboard for accessing and analysing your Video Player Measurement (VPM) viewing
+- VOZ Reach & Frequency portal for calculating VOZ Reach and Frequency across TAM and BVOD

 Follow the below links to get started: